 Infrastructure services: These are utility services which are not part of the experiment computing systems but are anyway important for their operations.
 Examples include: documentation services, web services, bug tracking systems, etc. and are not further mentioned here.

-The services described in detail in this document are those written in italics in the previous list.
+The services described in detail in this document – those were EGI-InSPIRE SA3 manpower has been particularly active – are those written in italics in the previous list.

 Experiment Computing Systems and Services